gcentral/Website/content/about/presentations.md

 ### GCentral Helping to Write the Web Interface - Chris Cilino, Danielle Jobe, Derrik Bommarito

-GCentralis a community-run initiative that aggregates different package types(VIPackages, NIPackages, GPackages) in one website so that the LabVIEWcommunity can find, share, and collaborate on packages, independent of packagetype.
-In this presentation, we'll teach how we've created GCentral's websiteand underlying indexing technology so that you can contribute by enhancing oradding new functionality.
+GCentral is a community-run initiative that aggregates different package types (VIPackages, NIPackages, GPackages) in one website so that the LabVIEW community can find, share, and collaborate on packages, independent of package type.
+In this presentation, we'll teach how we've created GCentral's website and underlying indexing technology so that you can contribute by enhancing or adding new functionality.

 {{< youtube QHIVSDQ7Y3g >}}

 ## CLA Summit 2019

-Chris Cillino and Quentin Alldredge presents the initial GCentral proposal at the American CLA Summit in 2019
+Chris Cilino and Quentin Alldredge presents the initial GCentral proposal at the American CLA Summit in 2019

 {{< youtube H4nFQeP3AYU >}}